 Who is the life insurance policy owner?
 What do they do?
 What is the role of the insured?
-We answer this question in today’s episode of Q&A Fridays by discussing the different roles of life insurance policy parties.
+We discuss the difference between the policyowner vs insured in today’s episode of Q&A Fridays.

 If you’re the owner of your policy do not list yourself or your estate as the beneficiary.
 The death benefit proceeds would then need to go through probate court and your creditors would have access to it.